uyuni-project/uyuni/testsuite/documentation/optional.md

 ```
 and then run the testsuite.

 ### Testing with external Docker or Kiwi profiles

-Normally, the profiles are stored within the testsuite itself, but
+Normally, the profiles are stored within the testsuite itself (on the uyuni branch only),
-you can also use another git repository for that.
+but you can also use another git repository for that.

 If you want to use external profiles, declare:
 ```bash